wclr/cycle-hmr/README.md

-For each processed module `cycle-hmr` babel plugin will *wrap* all the exports with (safe) HMR proxy call and add `hot.accept()` (webpack/browserify HMR API), so no dependants of the module will be reloaded when module change.
+For each processed module `cycle-hmr` babel plugin will *wrap* all the exports with (safe) HMR proxy call and add `hot.accept()` (webpack/browserify HMR API), so no dependants of the module will be reloaded when module changes.

 *Note: if it proxies something that it should not, well, unlikely that it will break anything - HMR proxy wrapper is transparent for non-cyclic exports.*